 Emergency contact information

-At the start for every ride you will be asked to sign in so that we have your emergency contact information.
+At the start of every ride you will be asked to sign in so that we have your emergency contact information.
+We will ask each of you to use your mobile phone to photo the sign on sheet so that we all carry the group’s emergency information.
 Additionally please either download an ICE app or add ICE to your phone contact list and make it available even if your phone is security locked OR – put your emergency contact information in your saddle bag.

 Rules of the road